lzwjava/blog-source/notes/2025-08-04-transform-image-ai-en.md

 ---
-title: "Transform Image with AI Prompt"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: Transform Image with AI Prompt
 translated: false
-generated: true
-image: false
 ---

 As of August 2025, OpenAI's DALL-E models, particularly the newer "GPT Image" models (like `gpt-image-1`), have evolved to support more sophisticated image manipulation, including "image-to-image" transformations.
 While DALL-E 2 had a specific "variations" endpoint for this, the newer models integrate this functionality through a combination of image inputs and detailed text prompts.